 Conservation is a priority for AZA-accredited institutions and is a key component of their missions.
 AZA facilitates the increased participation in conservation by its members, including in efforts that directly impact animals and habitats in the wild, as well as through efforts where the impact is less direct.
 To help advance the conservation of species and habitats, AZA collaborates with its Committees, Scientific Advisory Groups, Animal Programs, and individual members on its conservation efforts, and offers an array of tools, partnerships, and programs.

-Partnering is essential in conservation, and the efforts of AZA and its members are furthered by AZA Conservation Partner members, memoranda of understanding with government agencies and non-government organizations, and partnerships and collaborations with other organizations.
+Partnering is essential in conservation, and the efforts of AZA and its accredited, certified-related, and Conservation Partner members are furthered by memoranda of understanding with government agencies and non-governmental organizations, and collaborations with other organizations.
 Learn more about AZA's partners in conservation.

-More than one-third of amphibian species worldwide are threatened with extinction and AZA and its accredited zoos and aquariums are committed to protecting these animals.
-In addition to managing the FrogWatch USA citizen science program, AZA maintains partnerships with amphibian conservation organizations, and works closely with government agencies on their protection.
+Based on a 2008 report compiled by the International Union for the Conservation of Nature (IUCN), more than one-third of amphibian species worldwide are threatened with extinction, and populations continue to decline.
+AZA and its accredited zoos and aquariums are committed to protecting these animals.
+In addition to managing the FrogWatch USA™ citizen science program, AZA maintains partnerships with amphibian conservation organizations and works closely with government agencies on their protection.
 AZA’s Amphibian Taxon Advisory Group (ATAG) and various amphibian SSPs coordinate collaborative recovery efforts.
 Read more about amphibian conservation.

-Increasing atmospheric carbon dioxide (CO2), as well as other greenhouse gasses, is causing changes to the earth’s climate, which is impacting wildlife in the oceans and on every continent.
-AZA, its Conservation Education Committee, and member institutions are inspiring people to take personal and civic action to help decrease atmospheric CO2 concentrations in order to protect our wildlife heritage.
+Increasing atmospheric carbon dioxide (CO2), as well as other greenhouse gases, is causing changes to the earth’s climate, which is impacting wildlife in the oceans and on every continent.
+AZA, its Conservation Education Committee, Green Scientific Advisory Group, and member institutions are inspiring people to take personal and civic action to help decrease atmospheric CO2 concentrations while changing their own business practices, in order to protect humankind’s wildlife heritage.
 Read more about how AZA is addressing climate change and how you can help.

-In the past 25 years, the wild African elephant population has fallen from 1.6 million to less than 500,000--a decline of approximately 100 elephants each day--and the Asian elephant population has diminished to an estimated 30,000.
+The wild African elephant population is experiencing a decline of approximately 100 elephants each day due to poaching, and the endangered Asian elephant population continues to diminish in size due to habitat loss and degradation.
 AZA, the Elephant Taxon Advisory Group, and AZA-accredited institutions provide superior elephant care, maintain sustainable and genetically diverse elephant populations, support elephant research and conservation, advocate on their behalf, and maintain partnerships to raise awareness of elephant issues and promote elephant conservation.
 Read more about elephant conservation.

-Over 75% of our flowering plants and nearly 75% of our crops rely on pollinators – hummingbirds, bats, bees, beetles, butterflies, and flies.
+According to the US Fish and Wildlife Service, over 75% of our flowering plants and nearly 75% of our crops rely on pollinators – hummingbirds, bats, bees, beetles, butterflies, and flies.
 However, many pollinators are experiencing dramatic population declines.
-In 2015, AZA joined the National Pollinator Garden Network and is promoting the Million Pollinator Garden Challenge, but AZA, its Animal Programs, and its accredited institutions have long been committed to protecting these animals.
+In 2015, AZA joined the National Pollinator Garden Network and is promoting the Million Pollinator Garden Challenge, a campaign furthering pollinator conservation by having volunteers create, maintain, and register pollinator gardens at their homes, workplaces, and communities.
+AZA, its Animal Programs, and its accredited institutions have long been committed to protecting these animals.
 Learn more about pollinator conservation.

-Thought to occupy less than seven percent of their original range, today’s tiger populations are threatened by habitat loss and degradation, poaching, tiger-human conflict, loss of prey, and other factors.
+Thought to occupy less than seven percent of their original range based on recent data, and with fewer than 4,000 remaining in the wild, today’s tiger populations are threatened by habitat loss and degradation, poaching, tiger-human conflict, loss of prey, and other factors.
 AZA’s Tiger Species Survival Plan® (SSP) program has published an Educator's Guide and developed a Tiger Conservation Campaign that encourages AZA-accredited zoos to contribute to a selection of six tiger conservation efforts in the range states of Amur, Malayan, and Sumatran tigers.
-Read more about the AZA Tiger SSP Conservation Campaign, jump directly to the Campaign’s 2014 and 2015 Annual Reports, or visit the campaign website to learn more.
+Read more about the AZA Tiger SSP Conservation Campaign, or visit the campaign website to learn more.